katrienantonio/werkt-U-al-met-R/README.md

 These instructions can also be downloaded as .R script from the `scripts` folder.
-Open this script in RStudio (via File \> Open file), select the code and press the Run button right in the script window.
+Open this script in RStudio (via File \> Open file), select the code and press the Run button top right in the script window.

 ## Instructors